-With respect to the base salary granted to Mr. Neal in 1999, the Committee took into account a comparison of base salaries of chief executive officers of the other companies contained in the salary surveys described above; the total compensation packages of the executives, including base salary, of the companies in the Peer Group described under "Stockholder Return Performance," the Company's success in exceeding several financial goals in 1999, including return on total capital ("ROTC") and earnings per share ("EPS"); the performance of the Company's common stock against the Peer Group; and the assessment by the Committee of Mr. Neal's performance, including his individual leadership with respect to the development of long-term business strategies for the Company to improve its economic value, leadership development, succession planning and management continuity.
-The Committee also took into account Mr. Neal's considerable experience in both operating and corporate positions, which has enable him to make significant contributions to the Company.
-Mr. Neal was granted a base salary of \$775,000 for 1999 (effective May 1999), an increase of 10.7% over his \$700,000 base salary for 1998.
+With respect to the base salary granted to Mr. Neal in 2000, the Committee took into account a comparison of base salaries of chief executive officers of the other companies contained in the salary surveys described above; the total compensation packages of the executives, including base salary, of the companies in the Peer Group described under "Stockholder Return Performance," the Company's success in exceeding several financial goals in 1999, including return on total capital ("ROTC") and earnings per share ("EPS"); the performance of the Company's common stock against the Peer Group; and the assessment by the Committee of Mr. Neal's performance, including his individual leadership with respect to the development of long-term business strategies for the Company to improve its economic value, leadership development, succession planning and management continuity.
+The Committee also took into account Mr. Neal's considerable experience in both operating and corporate positions, which has enabled him to make significant contributions to the Company.
+Mr. Neal was granted a base salary of \$825,000 in 2000 (effective May 2000), which was an increase of 6.5% over his \$775,000 base salary for 1999.